Can I see what Automation has done?

 What happens if Automation can’t complete the task?

-If, for any reason, Automation was not able to successfully complete an action, it will be shown as an error on the rules pages at Settings > Brightpearl Apps > Automation.
+If, for any reason, Automation was not able to successfully complete an action, it will be shown as an error on the log at Settings > Brightpearl Apps > Automation.

 Will Automation update older orders?

 Automation will only process orders created after the rule is activated.